Toll Free USA & Canada: 1-800-704-6234

-Arrive in Quito (or Guayaquil) anytime today and private transfer to your hotel for a morning departure tomorrow to the Galapagos Islands.
+Arrive in Quito or Guayaquil anytime today and transfer to your hotel for a morning departure tomorrow to the Galapagos Islands.

-Departure from Quito or Guayaquil to Baltra Airport – Galapagos Islands (aprox. two and half hour flight).
+Departure from Quito or Guayaquil to Baltra Airport – Galapagos Islands (approx. two- and half -hour flight).
 Passengers will be picked up at the airport by their guides and taken to the pier to board the boat.

 We will return by the same path for a dinghy ride along a shoreline full of marine wildlife, where we will admire a variety of seabirds, such as Blue-footed Booby, Brown Noddy, terns, Flightless Cormorant and depending on the season, a large number of Galapagos Penguins which are only 35 cm. tall; the only penguin species in the world to extend its range into the northern hemisphere along the equator.
 They are monogamous and lay their eggs in small cracks of lava, on the lower parts of the island near the shoreline not reached by the ocean waves.